cloudxabide/matrix.lab/Foo/lets_encrypt.md

           cluster.
 Additionally, I may try to figure out where the certs you provide in your inventory, actually end up on the filesystem.
 Credit:   Please see the references at the bottom of this doc.
 A fellow Red Hatter (Karan Singh) wrote a great article.
+Note:     You can run this as a non-root user - in my case, morpheus

 ## Overview
 My environment is a home lab which has a single ingress/egress point and a single IP.
 I also have a domain (linuxrevolution.com) with DNS provided by route53.
 Generally OpenShift has a tertiary domain provided - "cloudapps" is usually referenced - in my case it is "ocp4-mwn" (ocp4-mwn.linuxrevolution.com).
 My tertiary domain is also handled by route53.